OPENING DAY

 CHECK-IN PROCEDURES

-You will find an efficient “drive through” drop off process when you arrive at your scheduled time on Sunday.
+You will find an efficient “drive through” drop off process when you arrive at your scheduled time on the first Sunday of your scheduled camp session.
 We have found this system is extremely helpful in fostering our mission of ‘Growing Independent Girls’, and easier for the campers to say goodbye to their parents in the car and jump right into camp life.

 This allows them to establish independence from the start - unloading and setting up their stuff, making their bed, meeting their bunkmates and counselors, is much easier to do on their own.
 They quickly find the support and encouragement of their counselors and other cabin mates, and all help each other - creating the unique cabin bond right away.